 A site on Elagabalus (AD 218-222) [Numerous coins with commentary and links.]

 Another site on Elagabalus (AD 218-222) [Very many images identified inlcuding many Roman provincial coins of Elagabalus.]

-Maximinus Thrax, the Giant (AD 235-238) [His three different portraits and all the types, with commentary.]
+Maximinus Thrax, the Giant (AD 235-238) [His three different portraits and all the types, with commentary.
+Part of this site.]

 Gordian III (AD 238-244) The collection of Michael Mihalka.
 It is through for types of denarii and also has around 385 coins from over 90 provincial cities.